Mhaiyang/mirror/README.md

 ## Change Log
+2018/8/31   Decoder trained finished.
+Just ok. **Setting validation batch size to two is ok.** Solved by add 'next()' on validation generator.

 2018/8/29   Began to optimize the network.

 2018/8/28   Began to train baseline.
 Resolved the problem of **Multi-GPU training**.